fuse-box/fuse-box/README.md

 In this case, all css files will be bundled.

 But if you define "serve" option with a callback, all files will be filtered through it.
-A callback is expected to return a string with a server path.
-If you return "undefined" or *NOT* a string, file will be bundled as if no option was specified.
+A callback is expected to return a string with a browser path.
+If you return "undefined" or *NOT* a string, that file will be bundled as if no option was specified.

 All css files will be served by server.
 ```